turanszkij/WickedEngine/README.md

 myGame.setFXAAEnabled(true); // You can enable post process effects this way...

-RenderPath2D myMenuScreen; // This is an other render path, but now a simple 2D one.
-It can only render 2D graphics by default (like a menu for example) main.ActivatePath(&myMenuScreen); // activate the menu, the previous path (myGame) will be stopped
+wi::RenderPath2D myMenuScreen; // This is an other render path, but now a simple 2D one.
+It can only render 2D graphics by default (like a menu for example) application.ActivatePath(&myMenuScreen); // activate the menu, the previous path (myGame) will be stopped

 wi::Sprite mySprite("image.png"); // There are many utilities, such as a "sprite" helper class myMenuScreen.AddSprite(&mySprite); // The 2D render path is ready to handle sprite and font rendering for you